-The For the Record event series in Rotterdam take the form of a public recording studio.
+The For the Record event series in Rotterdam takes the form of a public recording studio.
 Not only to visualize the forms of production and postproduction that are deployed in video, but also to record and share the conversations as a video in itself.
-Following each event, a new video will be released on this channel.
+Following each event, a new video is released on this channel.

 For the Record: Reading Apeshit

 For the Record: Reading Apeshit examines the music video Apeshit by the Carters, also known as Beyoncé and Jay-Z. The choreography and selected artworks from the Louvre collection form the basis for a debate on forms of representation, performance and decolonizing cultural institutions.
 With Davide Belotta (dancer and choreographer), Imara Limon (curator Amsterdam Museum) and Nathalie Hartjes (director Showroom MAMA).
 Moderated by Shay Kreuger.

 For the Record: Performing Gender examines gender roles and feminist positions in popular music videos.
 Iconic videos of Madonna and Prince, as well as recent video releases of Sevdaliza and others, form the basis for a debate on the articulation of gender through the cinematographic gaze and the performing body.
 The evening is moderated by radio-dj, reporter and host Shay Kreuger.
 With Eliza Steinbock (Assistant Professor of Cultural Analysis at Leiden University), Emmanuel Adjei (film director and visual artist) and Gabriel A. Maher (designer).

 For the Record: Designing Realities Nederlands Film Festival